Reps begin probe of arms purchase since 2011 – The Sun Nigeria

 From Ndubuisi Orji, Abuja

-The House of Representatives, on Thursday, commenced investigations into the quality and quantity of arms and ammunition purchased for security agencies by the Federal Government in the last ten years.
+The House of Representatives, yesterday, commenced investigations into the quality and quantity of arms and ammunition purchased for security agencies by the Federal Government in the last ten years.

+He said the country has spent an estimated $47.387 million in arms importation as at 2019.

-Akinremi stated that there is need for an efficient the management of the economy of all nations, and the procurement process, for which arms and ammunition form a substantial proportion, amounting to 12 percent of global GDP in 2018.
+Akinremi said there was need for an efficient management of the economy of all nations, and the procurement process, for which arms and ammunition form a substantial proportion, amounting to 12 percent of global GDP in 2018.

-According to him, ‘arguably, the International Trade Centre ranks Nigeria 4th in Africa, and 52 in the world in arms importation.”
+“Arguably, the International Trade Centre ranks Nigeria fourth in Africa, and 52nd in the world in arms importation.”

 Click Here>>>>>>Anti-kidnap and anti-theft device for tracking and listening<<<<<<